-Winning Codes is a client reward dynamic.
-The brand distributes a series of codes among clients who have made a purchase in a given time period.
+If you wish to reward customers with winning codes as part of your marketing strategy, you’ve come to the right place.
+Using the Winning Codes app to reward customers, the brand distributes a series of codes among clients who have made a purchase in a given time period.
 Clients then go on to a microsite to validate their codes online.
 Some of these codes have an associated prize and become winning codes.
 Codes can be alphanumeric, products’ serial number, or others.

 Our “Redeem Codes” app is the most commonly used to manage promotions with winning codes.
 The app not only allows to make the promotion exclusive to users that possess a valid code but also to reward users with instant wins depending on the code introduced when participating.

 Valid Code: any code that the brand has previously included in the platform.
 Allows the system to confirm that the code has been distributed among clients within the running campaign.

 Winning Code: a valid code that the organizer/brand has linked to a prize.

 When the participant introduces a code that has no prize associated, a no-win message will come up in a pop-up window.
 From the promotion’s control panel, the organizer can-pre program which codes will be winning codes and the prize associated with them.

 The following image is an example of several sets of winning codes uploaded to the Validate Codes app.
 The app itself will inform the organizer which codes have been redeemed and which haven’t, the users associated with each code, participation dates, etc.